isomerpages/moe-yuyingsec/_co-curriculum/Physical Sports/Sepak Takraw (Boys).md

 Sepak Takraw (Boys)
 ===================

-<b> Teachers-in-charge: </b>

-Mdm Absa Ummal Binte MD Ali

-Mr Lee Hock Joo

-Ms Yee Sze Jia

-<b> Leaders: </b>

-<b> B Boys Captain: </b>

-Muhammad Danish Bin Nurfirdaus

-<b> B Boys Vice Captain: </b>

-Muhammad Mazlan Khan Surattee Bin Roslan

-<b> C Boys Captain: </b>

-Muzaffar Aniq Ilham Bin Mansor

-<b> C Boys Vice Captain: </b>

-Nabil Haidar Bin Norizan

-<b> Training Schedule: </b>

-Tuesday: 1530 - 1730

-Thursday: 1530 - 1730

-The Sepak Takraw CCA aims to develop our students into athletes who possess a life-long passion for the game by enhancing their game skills.
+The Sepak Takraw CCA aims to develop our students into athletes who possess a life-long passion for the game by enhancing their game skills.&nbsp;